-Students must complete 240 indicative hours of course work and a minimum of 70 hours work placement.
-Students who do not meet these requirements will be 'N' determined as required by the NESA.
+You must complete 240 indicative hours of course work and a minimum of 70 hours work placement.
+Not meeting these requirements will incur an 'N' determined as required by NESA.

 The Higher School Certificate examination for Business Services is only available after completion of 240 indicative hours and will involve a written examination consisting of multiple-choice, short answers and extended response items.
-The examination is independent of the competency-based assessment undertaken during the course and has no impact on the eligibility of a student to receive a vocational qualification.
+The examination is independent of the competency-based assessment undertaken during the course and has no impact on your eligibility to receive a vocational gualification.